 Other known and documented pipeline features that are appropriate for the type of ILI tool used may be used as calibration excavations for ILI tool calibration with technical documentation of their validity.
 To use other known and documented pipeline features as calibration excavations for ILI tool calibration, TGP must complete the following: (1) submit a plan for using known and documented pipeline features such as calibration excavation data, to the Director, PHMSA Southern Region, with a copy to the Director, PHMSA Engineering and Research Division.
-The plan must include at least the following information: a) reason that known and documented pipeline features will be used in place of anomalies on the pipelines; b) the pipeline features that will be used for the ILI tool calibration; and c) the technical justification for using the pipeline features for ILI tool calibration; (2) receive a "no objection" letter from the Director, PHMSA Southern Region, prior to performing the ILI tool calibration using pipeline features; (3) submit a report to the Director, PHMSA Southern Region, with a copy to the Director, PHMSA Engineering and Research Division, and with the results of the use of pipeline features for the ILI tool calibration that includes technical documentation establishing
+The plan must include at least the following information: a) reason that known and documented pipeline features will be used in place of anomalies on the pipelines; b) the pipeline features that will be used for the ILI tool calibration; and c) the technical justification for using the pipeline features for ILI tool calibration; (2) receive a "no objection" letter from the Director, PHMSA Southern Region, prior to performing the ILI tool calibration using pipeline features; (3) submit a report to the Director, PHMSA Southern Region, with a copy to the Director, PHMSA Engineering and Research Division, and with the results of the use of pipeline features for the ILI tool calibration that includes technical documentation establishing the validity of using the pipeline features for the ILI tool calibration.

-- iii) ILI Tool Evaluations: ILI tool evaluations for metal loss must use "6t x 6t"34 interaction criteria for determining anomaly failure pressures and response timing. - iv) Discovery Date: The discovery date35 must be within 180 days of any ILI tool run for each type of ILI tool (e.g., HR-geometry, HR-deformation, HR-MFL, EMAT, IMU, or other equivalent ILI tools). - b) Remediation schedule for "special permit inspection area": TGP must remediate the special permit inspection area36 as follows: - i) Immediate repair conditions for a "special permit inspection area": TGP must repair the following conditions immediately upon discovery in a special permit inspection area: - (1) Metal loss anomaly where the calculation of the remaining strength of the pipe shows a predicted failure pressure determined in accordance with 49 CFR 192.712(b) less than or equal to 1.1 times the MAOP at the location of the anomaly. - (2) Metal loss greater than 80% of nominal wall, regardless of dimensions. - (3) Metal loss preferentially affecting a detected pipe weld seam, and the predicted failure pressure determined in accordance with 49 CFR 192.712(d) is less than 1.25 times the MAOP or the metal loss is greater than 50% of pipe wall thickness.37 - (4) A dent located between the 8 o'clock and 4 o'clock positions (upper 2/3 of the pipe) that has metal loss, cracking, or a stress riser, unless an engineering analysis conducted in accordance with 49 CFR 192.712 and Attachment A demonstrates the condition is unlikely to pose a threat to the integrity of the pipeline until the next reassessment. - (5) A crack or crack-like anomaly meeting any of the following criteria: - (a) Crack depth plus any metal loss is greater than 50% of pipe wall thickness;
+- (1) EMAT ILI service provider report with any TGP provided reporting thresholds for cracking; - (2) Calibration data showing the ILI tool meets API Standard 1163 IBR Sections 6 Qualification of Performance Specifications, Section 7 System Operational Verification, and Section 8 System Results Validation, as applicable; and - (3) Previous in-ditch non-destructive examination records showing no SCC findings. - (4) TGP must receive a "no objection" letter from the Director, PHMSA Southern Region, that no excavation is required for the EMAT ILI tool calibration. - ii) Unity Plots: The unity plots must show actual anomaly depth versus predicted depth. - iii) ILI Tool Evaluations: ILI tool evaluations for metal loss must use "6t x 6t"36 interaction criteria for determining anomaly failure pressures and response timing. - iv) Discovery Date: The discovery date37 must be within 180 days of any ILI tool run for each type of ILI tool (e.g., HR-geometry, HR-deformation, HR-MFL, EMAT, IMU, or other equivalent ILI tools). - b) Remediation schedule for "special permit inspection area": TGP must remediate the special permit inspection area38 as follows: - i) Immediate repair conditions for a "special permit inspection area": TGP must repair the following conditions immediately upon discovery in a special permit inspection area: - (1) Metal loss anomaly where the calculation of the remaining strength of the pipe shows a predicted failure pressure determined in accordance with 49 CFR 192.712(b) less than or equal to 1.1 times the MAOP at the location of the anomaly. - (2) Metal loss greater than 80% of nominal wall, regardless of dimensions.

-34 "6t" means pipe wall thickness times six (6).
+36 "6t" means pipe wall thickness times six (6).

-35 Discovery date is the day, month, and year that TGP receives the ILI tool run results from the ILI tool service provider.
+37 Discovery date is the day, month, and year that TGP receives the ILI tool run results from the ILI tool service provider.